thecapacity/grantsfeedback/data-elements.md

 To provide feedback on the Draft Data Elements, refer to the User Guide and FAQs.
 Please note that to provide feedback you must use GitHub.
 If you don’t have a GitHub account please follow use this [sign up link](https://github.com/).

-You can leave your feedback [here](https://github.com/OFFM-MCAB/grantsfeedback/issues/new/choose).
 Please ensure that you reference which data element you are commenting on.

+<a class="usa-button usa-button-secondary" target="_blank" href="https://github.com/OFFM-MCAB/grantsfeedback/issues/new/choose" onclick="ga('send', 'event', 'Viewed on Github', 'Clicked View on Github from inside site');">Leave Feedback</a>

 <script type="text/javascript">